Python¶

 Make sure your environments are reproducible - you can recreate

 them from scratch.
-History shows you will probably have to do this
+History shows it’s easier to re-create when you

 Warning